This page was updated on 05 July 2021. To view changes, please see page updates

 If a parent’s child is in care

 If a child is not able to live with their parent whether on a short-term or long-term basis, promote the parent’s safe connection to their child.
+Refer to the practice kits Care arrangements and Safe care and connection.
 Talk to the parent about working together to ensure the safety of their child.
 Acknowledge the grief, sadness, shame and anger they may be feeling.
 Look for opportunities to give the parent hope and what action can be taken through casework to promote the shared goal of promoting their child’s wellbeing.